pipeline-components/go-lint/README.md

 ## Usage

 The image is for running go-lint.
-The image is based on alpine:3.10.

 ## Examples